ahmetttsevinc/Poe2Trade/README.md

 ⚠️ **Not Currently Functional** ⚠️

-The bot is waiting for:
+The tool is waiting for:

 - Official Path of Exile 2 Trading APIs
 - Public API documentation from Grinding Gear Games